13 Best Fall Vacations in the US: From Foliage to Festivals

 Having had the pleasure of visiting Sedona, Arizona, in late September, I can vouch that Autumn is the perfect time to visit!

-Lace up your hiking boots and explore the numerous trails that offer breathtaking views of the red rock formations and canyons.
+Lace up your hiking boots and explore several of the best hiking trails in Sedona that offer breathtaking views of the red rock formations and canyons.

 Hike the Cathedral Rock Trail for a challenging but rewarding experience, leading to a panoramic viewpoint that’s especially breathtaking during sunrise or sunset.